shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-08-getter.md

-At this point we have deployed a smart contract on the Polygon testnet we have set the value of its storage and we have a client side application that's ready to fetch some date from it.
+At this point, we have deployed a smart contract on the Polygon testnet & set the value of its storage.
+We have a client-side application that's ready to fetch some data from it.
 We just need to wire up that last part.

 -------------------------------------

 # The Challenge

 {% hint style="tip" %}
-**On the file `components/protocols/polygon/GeStorage.tsx` Implement the `getValue`**.
+In the file `components/protocols/polygon/GeStorage.tsx`, implement the `getValue` function.
 {% endhint %}

 **Take a few minutes to figure this out.**